BlakeWilliams/manifest/README.md

 request and diff information to scripts via JSON while using the resulting stdout JSON to comment on the PR/diffs, fail the build, etc.

+## Why use Manifest over writing individual GitHub actions?

+Manifest isn't a replacement for GitHub actions, but was designed to be used _with_ actions.
+It offers several benefits over using actions directly:

+- Consuming standard PR information (title, description, sha, etc.) is as easy as `JSON.parse`.
+- Common usage patterns like commenting on PRs or enforcing rules with good feedback is as simple as configuring Manifest and outputting JSON to stdout.
+- Additional complexity like GitHub comment de-duplication and diffing PRs is handled for you.
+- Unlike actions, it runs locally on any engineers machine.

 ## Installing Manifest